DFTi/openstack-install/OpenStack---Setup.md

 ## openstack-compute-01

-Status: Rocking, but VNC is not working.
+Status: Rocking, but VNC is not working. [working on this -k]

 ### /etc/network/interfaces
 ```